EmonHossain/weather-archiver/README.md

 The application must provide a REST API to query for aggregated values over the saved data, e.g. getting the max/min/avg temperature of the past 24 hours.

+The application must be runnable using Docker.
+The image needn't be uploaded to a registry, providing a Dockerfile is sufficient.
+You may also run provide a docker-compose file to start both your application and the database.

 ## Technology Choice

-The technology choice is up to you, but you must provide instructions on how to run the code.
+The technology choice is up to you.
+We expect to run only standard Docker(-Compose) commands to run it (e.g. `docker build`, `docker run`, `docker-compose up`).
-Running it from an IDE is not acceptable because production software also isn't run from the IDE.

 ## Final Remarks